fayepsr/ase/README.md

 The code to be used for training or to highlight must be given base64encoded.

 ### Example api calls
+*This comment would not exist in a real application.
+The secret to use is: hsdiwu8&%$$*

 #### Finetune
 curl --location --request POST 'http://localhost:8089/api/v1/finetune' \